Contents

 “You’re always going to have people who don’t like change.”

-That’s what Danielle Jefferson said about her organization’s recent implementation of GovBuilt’s permitting and licensing solution.
+That’s what Danielle Jefferson after her organization’s recent adoption of the MCCi Community Development platform.

-If you’ve ever overseen a software implementation, particularly in the public sector, you’ll recognize the truth of what she says.
+If you’ve ever overseen a software implementation, you’ll recognize the truth of what she says.
+Especially if you’re in the public sector!

-No matter how user-friendly a system is or how much time it will save, you’re likely to face a certain degree of resistance from both internal users and members of the public.
+You can have the most user-friendly system in the world, and it can save you hours each week.
+But you’re still likely to face a certain degree of resistance.
+It comes from both internal users and members of the public.
 They’re used to doing things in a particular way and don’t see the need to change now.

-We spoke with Danielle, Certified Permit Technician for Planning and Development Services of Kenton County, KY, and Kaitlyn Lewis, Financial Analyst at the City of Grandview, MO, about their experiences implementing GovBuilt.
-In this article, they share their advice for change management with new permitting and licensing software.
+We spoke with Danielle, Certified Permit Technician for Planning and Development Services of Kenton County, KY, and Kaitlyn Lewis, Financial Analyst at the City of Grandview, MO, about their experiences implementing MCCi Community Development.
+These are their takes on change management.

 Dealing with Community Resistance

-Both Kaitlyn and Danielle said that they occasionally face pushback from customers in the community who don’t immediately see the benefits of the new software.
+Both Kaitlyn and Danielle said that they occasionally face pushback from customers in the community.

-GovBuilt pre-populates most information into the license renewal form based off information about a contractor that’s stored in the system.
+That’s because with the MCCi platform, it only takes contractors 1-2 minutes to submit their license renewals.
+The system pre-populates most information into the license renewal form based on information about a contractor that’s stored in the database.

 “That made renewals super easy,” Kaitlyn explained.
 “We got hundreds of renewals the same day we sent out notices, which is the quickest turnaround we’ve ever had.
 Normally it would take a couple of weeks before we started seeing a big response.”

-Danielle said that some customers don’t want to create an account that they think they’re only going to need once.
+Similarly, Danielle said that some customers don’t want to create an account because they think they’ll only need it once.
 Her response: “Just think, a couple of years from now, if you need to find your zoning permit, you can look that information up.
 There’s the information from years back.
 I understand where they’re coming from, but I would want an account just so I can keep all my information in one place.”

 At that point, most users will agree to create an account.

-But it’s not only external users that sometimes need to be persuaded to make a change.
-Internal users need a better understanding of the benefits of a new system to buy in.
+But it’s not only external users who sometimes need a little encouragement to make a change.
+Internal users need to understand the benefits of a new system to buy in, too.

 Danielle said she focused on improved collaboration between staff members.